Premier Education

 We don’t mean to sound all doom and gloom – school is a fantastic learning environment and offers children a myriad of social, academic and sporting opportunities.
 Many parents are also glad to see the back of an expensive nursery.

 But there’s no escaping the need to plan ahead regarding school holidays.
-Whether your child is keen for adventure activities or some chilled days at the park, some thought is needed about how to fill those weeks and the childcare help your family might need.
-In this article we take a look at the different childcare choices for young people and what might suit your family the best.
+Whether your child is keen for adventure activities, holiday clubs or some chilled days at the park, some thought is needed about how to fill those weeks and the childcare help your family might need.
+In this article we take a look at the different childcare options for young people and what might suit your family the best.

 What do people do for childcare during summer holidays?

-There are lots of different ways families can manage childcare during school holidays, and you may find that a combination works for you.
+There are lots of different ways families can manage summer childcare during holidays, and you may find that a combination works for you.
 Let’s take a closer look at the most popular options.

 Juggle!